 The initial aim of a title is to capture the reader’s attention and to highlight to the research problem under investigation.

 Ensure that your Title includes keywords and terms which are commonly used within your research discipline.[e.g. “ Development of Machine Learning Algorithms for Grape Leaf Image Analysis ”]

-An abstract should usually be no longer than a half a page, and provide a brief summary of what you are going to cover in your research proposal.
-Now how to go about fitting the critical points from the entire proposal— why the research will be carried out, what are the objectives, how these will be addressed with different methodologies and what are the expected outcomes—into a paragraph of just 200-300 words.
+An abstract should usually be no longer than half a page, and provide a brief summary of what you are going to cover in your research proposal.
+Now how to fit the critical points from the entire proposal— why the research will be carried out, what the objectives are, how these will be addressed with different methodologies and what are the expected outcomes—into a paragraph of just 200-300 words.
 It’s not an easy task, but here’s a 08-step guide that should make it easier:

 i.
 Start writing the abstract only after completing the proposal write up.

 ii.
 Explain the domain, sub domain and the historical development in the sub domain in 20-40 word.